tianon/docker-brew-ubuntu-core/CONTRIBUTING.md

    defined by
    https://github.com/docker-library/oi-janky-groovy/blob/master/tianon/update-ubuntu-pipeline.groovy)

-3. This updates each arch-* branches of https://github.com/tianon/docker-brew-ubuntu-core/ to be one commit ahead of master, that commit adding tarballs/Dockerfiles/manifests/checksums for each supported release of Ubuntu (this is why you pass --single-branch to clone to get this repo, you don't want to be downloading all these tarballs)
+3. This updates each `arch-*` branch of https://github.com/tianon/docker-brew-ubuntu-core/ to be one commit ahead of master, that commit adding tarballs/Dockerfiles/manifests/checksums for each supported release of Ubuntu (this is why you pass `--single-branch` to clone to get this repo, you don't want to be downloading all these tarballs)

 4. `generate-stackbrew-library.sh` from this repo is run on a developer machine